martinescoz/uacbypass-fud-crypterps/README.md

 ## Disclaimer

 **This project is for educational purposes only.
-The author does not accept any responsibility for misuse caused by this pr
+The author does not accept any responsibility for misuse caused by thi